nodejs/node/doc/api/cli.md

   - REPLACEME
 -->

-Specifies the bailout behavior of the test runner when running tests.
+Instructs the test runner to bail out if a test failure occurs.
 See the documentation on [test bailout][] for more details.

 ### `--test-name-pattern`